Cabling Lifecycles and Total Cost of Ownership

 Total company revenue / total number of employees / hours worked per year = RH

 Using Fortune 1000 data, average revenue equates to $132.40 per hour per employee or $3177.60 for 24 employees.
 Downtime is based on one user per cable.
-Data center connections such as those connected to servers would have many more users down while replacements occur.
+Data Centre connections such as those connected to servers would have many more users down while replacements occur.
 In the following table, downtime costs for lost wages/overhead and lost revenue per employee were accounted for in both category 5e and 6 systems.
-In the category 5e system add two hours of downtime per channel one hour down to remove the channel and one hour down to replace the channel.
+In the category 5e system, assume two hours of downtime per channel: one hour down to remove the channel and one hour down to replace the channel.
 For the category 6 system, downtime was calculated at 1 hour down for testing each channel plus 1 in 4 users down for 2 hours each to remove and replace non-compliant cabling channels over 55m.

 |TCO to Support 10GBASE-T||Downtime Costs — Wages, Overhead and Revenue||TCO Plus Downtime||New Annualized Cost of Ownership|

-The following is a graphical comparison of the figures shown in the chart above.
+The following is a graphical comparison of the figures shown previously.

 Copper vs Fiber to the Desktop

 The idea of fiber to the desktop (FTTD) has been around for quite some time.
 Early proponents of FTTD sited problems with UTP systems and limited distances as their reasons for their recommendations.
-There are 10GBASE-X fiber applications, and in fact, those needing 10G bandwidth have had fiber options only for some time now.
 In evaluating copper versus fiber to the desktop, it is important to include overall network costs (including electronics), not just cabling costs.